cderose/dh-courses/CalRBS2021/README.md

 ## Day 1: Data in the Humanities

 In our first day, we will discuss the digital humanities (DH) generally, with a focus on how we can use DH methods to pursue humanities research questions.
-We'll also start thinking about data — how do we find, create, and prepare it for processing?
+We'll also start thinking about data — how do we find, create, and prepare it for analysis, and what gets lost in the process?

 Reading: ["Big?
 Smart?
 Clean?
 Messy?
 Data in the Humanities"](http://journalofdigitalhumanities.org/2-3/big-smart-clean-messy-data-in-the-humanities/)
 Workshop: [Open Refine](https://openrefine.org/)